greenplastic90/SEI-Project-1/README.md

  }
  ```

- Based on the direction the player sprite is facing when the `fire` key is pressed.
-A missile will appear on the block adjacent to the player's ship's nose, if there isn't a wall occupying this block.
+Based on the direction the player sprite is facing when the `fire` key is pressed, a missile will appear on the block adjacent to the player's ship's nose, if there isn't a wall occupying this block.
 The missile will continue on the same trajectory until it occupies the same block as a wall or an enemy.